mindspore-ai/docs/tutorials/lite/source_en/use/runtime_java.md

 ### Compiling Graphs

 Before graph execution, call the `compileGraph` API of the `LiteSession` to compile graphs and further parse the Model instance loaded from the file, mainly for subgraph split and operator selection and scheduling.
 This process takes a long time.
-Therefore, it is recommended that `LiteSession` achieve multiple executions with one creation and one compilation.
-After the graph is compiled, you can call the `freeBuffer()` function of the `Model` to release the MetaGraph in the MindSpore Lite Model, which is used to reduce the runtime memory, but the model cannot be compiled again after release.
+Therefore, it is recommended that `LiteSession` achieves multiple executions with one creation and one compilation.
+After the graph is compiled, you can call the `freeBuffer()` function of the `Model` to release the MetaGraph in the MindSpore Lite Model, which is used to reduce the runtime memory, but the model cannot be compiled again after being released.

 ```java
 // Complile graph.